 |

 Hard Drive(s): is where the computer stores your data.
-If you install 2 hard drives, one to control the “operating system” (OS), and the second dedicated to data storage, you may never lose data after a “crash” again, especially if you do periodic backups of your data.
-SATA compatible mother boards (ASUS) make it easy to save to both hard drives at the same time.
+If you install 2 hard drives, one to control the “operating system” (OS), and the second dedicated to data storage, you might never lose data after a “crash” again, especially if you do regular backups of your data to the 2nd hard drive.

 |